sagnik2911/EEL4736-5737-Fall2020/Assignment I/README.md

-n this design+implementation assignment, you will extend an in-memory file system that is inspired by the design described in Chapter 2 of the textbook.
+In this design+implementation assignment, you will extend an in-memory file system that is inspired by the design described in Chapter 2 of the textbook.
 Please refer to the slides posted to Canvas (under Files->Design assignments) for an overview of the implementation.

 Two Python code files are provided to you: memoryfs.pyPreview the document and memoryfs_shell.pyPreview the document .
 The memoryfs.py file implements the file system objects described in the overview presentation.
 The memoryfs_shell.py imports memoryfs, and implements a rudimentary "shell" for interactive access to the file system.
 You can invoke the shell with: